DPRASAD-dp/IBM-Chatbot/README.md

 1. Open the script file.

-2. Replace `'Enter your API key here.'` with your actual IBM Cloud API key.
+2. Replace `'Enter your API key here.'` with your actual IBM Cloud API key.While creating your IBM account and API key keep the location as Dallas to access  more features from IBM.

 3. Replace `'Enter your generated token here.'` in the `Authorization` header with your generated Bearer token.
 Make sure to keep the word 'Bearer' at the beginning.

 ## Usage

+### Step 1: Generate IAM Token

-1. Run the script:
+1. Run the token generator script: `python BearerTokenGenerator.py`

-   `python your_script_name.py`
+2. The script will output a generated token.
+Copy this token.

+### Step 2: Use the Text Generation API

+1. Open the text generation script.

+2. Replace `'Enter your generated token here.'` in the `Authorization` header with your copied token.
+Make sure to keep the word 'Bearer' at the beginning.

+3. Run the text generation script: `python ibm_text_generationfinal.py`

-2. When prompted, enter your query about carbon footprint.
+4. When prompted, enter your query about carbon footprint.

-3. The script will send your query to the IBM Watson AI model and display the response.
+5. The script will send your query to the IBM Watson AI model and display the response.

 ## How It Works